 This course focuses on everyday conversation for students at the 200 level.
 Students will be provided the necessary tools to be able to have basic oral communication in a Spanish-speaking environment.
 Experiences on the streets and in other public places, and especially with the host families, will reinforce the teaching.
+Additionally, students will keep a written journal in Spanish each day of the study abroad trip.
 Prerequisite: completion of the non-native language requirement in Spanish.
-(Offered as needed)
+(Offered on approved study abroad trips only)